 According to the National Institute on Drug Abuse, people begin taking drugs for a variety of reasons, including:

-People with substance use and behavioral addictions may be aware of their problem but not be able to stop even if they want and try to.
-The addiction may cause physical and psychological problems as well as interpersonal problems such as with family members and friends or at work.
-Alcohol and drug use is one of the leading causes of preventable illnesses and premature death nationwide.
+People with substance use and behavioral addictions may be aware of their problem but not be able to stop, even if they want to and try to.
+The addiction may cause physical and psychological problems, as well as interpersonal problems with family members and friends or at work.
+Alcohol and drug use is one of the leading causes of preventable illness and premature death nationwide.

 Symptoms of substance use disorder are grouped into four categories:

-Many people experience substance use disorder along with another psychiatric disorder.
-Oftentimes another psychiatric disorder precedes substance use disorder, or the use of a substance may trigger or worsen another psychiatric disorder.
+Many people experience substance use disorder alongside another psychiatric disorder.
+Often another psychiatric disorder precedes substance use disorder, or the use of a substance may trigger or worsen another psychiatric disorder.